AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/upgrade-platform-sdks/api-changelog.md

 ## Mobile Core APIs

-For more information, see [Mobile Core API reference](../mobile-core/api-reference.md).
+For more information, see the [Mobile Core API reference](../mobile-core/api-reference.md).

 ### Supported APIs